grafana/pyroscope/docs/sources/operators-guide/monitor-grafana-mimir/dashboards/scaling/index.md

 ---
 aliases:
-  - ../../visualizing-metrics/dashboards/scaling/
+  - ../../visualizing-profiles/dashboards/scaling/
-  - /docs/mimir/latest/operators-guide/monitoring-grafana-mimir/dashboards/scaling/
+  - /docs/fire/latest/operators-guide/monitoring-grafana-fire/dashboards/scaling/
 description: View an example Scaling dashboard.
 menuTitle: Scaling
-title: Grafana Mimir scaling dashboard
+title: Grafana Fire scaling dashboard
 weight: 140
 ---

-# Grafana Mimir scaling dashboard
+# Grafana Fire scaling dashboard

 The scaling dashboard displays services that you can optionally scale up, in the event of a failure that is caused by one or more specific reasons.